 Why Pilates?

-Modern life can be chaotic and stressful.
-We rush through life with our heads down in our phones or spend too much time sitting at a desk or in a car.
-All of which can have a negative impact on our physical and mental health.
+Modern life can be chaotic and stressful, we can rush through life with heads down in phones and spend too much time sitting at desks or in cars, all of which can have a negative impact on our physical and mental health.

 Many people come to Pilates because of injury and rehabilitation, seeking the restorative and healing effects regular practice can offer.